ramit21/angular5-poc/README.md

 ```
 <app-root></app-root> invokes above component in an html.

-Angular emulates 'shadow DOM' by encapsulating the style given in the styles-url or directly styles, so that it does not leak to the outsode world.
+Angular emulates 'shadow DOM' by encapsulating the style given in the styles-url or directly styles, so that it does not leak to the outside world.

 **constructor vs ngOnInit()**